Responding to Deadly Texas Flooding

 During the weekend flash flooding event, between 5 and 13 inches of rain fell rapidly on central Texas, impacting multiple counties including Kerr, Kendall, Gillespie, Comal, Hays, Travis, Williamson and Tom Green.
 The full extent of the damage is still unfolding, however, hundreds of homes, mobile parks, RVs, roads and parks have been impacted so far.
 Thousands of people have lost power and many have been evacuated.

 “This disaster is still unfolding.
-We will learn much more in the days and weeks ahead,” said The Very Rev. David Read, Bishop of West Texas and The Very Rev. Angela Cortiñas, Bishop Suffragan of West Texas, in a joint statement released on July 5.
+We will learn much more in the days and weeks ahead,” said the Very Rev. David Read, Bishop of West Texas and the Very Rev. Angela Cortiñas, Bishop Suffragan of West Texas, in a joint statement released on July 5.
 “The recovery of the Hunt, Ingram, Comfort and Kerrville communities will not happen overnight.
 It will take time to catalog the loss of homes, businesses, livelihoods, and lives, and the best ways we can tangibly be part of healing, hope and recovery.”

 Episcopal Relief & Development is working with longstanding local partners in the Episcopal Diocese of West Texas to help people most in need.
 Working through trusted relationships, Episcopal Relief & Development is helping partners to offer their financial resources, physical property and spiritual support in places where it is most useful after a disaster of this scale.